In our 40+ years, MEC has grown into a complex organization. But as a democratically owned business, each of us influences its direction.

 Board committees, Director and leadership positions

 The Board Job Description sets out the scope of its overall responsibility.
-Individual directors and those in leadership positions, such as our Chair or the Vice-Chair, have job descriptions too.
+Individual directors and those in leadership positions, such as our Chair, have job descriptions too.

 Finance and Audit Committee (FAC)